Why Health Care Companies Should "Walk the Walk" When It Comes to DEI

 A scale with medical icon on the left and a group of doctors on the right with a blue background.

-In health care, equality can be a life-or-death issue and addressing it is imperative not only for public policy and health systems but also for health care businesses.
-A common approach is for health care companies to add diversity, equity and inclusion (DEI) positions or departments, but these efforts may not lead to impactful change on their own.
+In health care, equality can be a life-or-death issue, and addressing it is imperative not only for public policy and health systems but also for health care businesses.
+A common approach is for health care companies to add diversity, equity, and inclusion (DEI) positions or departments, but these efforts may not lead to impactful change on their own.
 As the U.S. becomes increasingly multicultural and given that certain diseases have a higher prevalence in minority populations, it’s time for health care businesses to take meaningful action to address the longstanding inequity in the health care system.

 Enrique Caballero, MD, an endocrinologist at Brigham and Women’s Hospital and the faculty director of International Innovation Programs in the Harvard Medical School Office for External Education, has been a longtime advocate for productive change and improved care for minority populations.
 He has researched type 2 diabetes in the U.S. Hispanic population living in the United States and the importance of transcultural diabetes care.